yasirkula/UnityBezierSolution/.github/README.md

 `void ChangePointIndex( int previousIndex, int newIndex )`: changes an end point's index

-`int IndexOf( BezierPoint point )`: returns the index of an end point

 - **Shape the spline**

 You can change the position, rotation, scale and normal values of the end points, as well as the positions of their control points to reshape the spline.